Thinking of grad school at Colorado?

 - An interesting question.
 The student support and outcomes ranking at NRC (mentioned just above) might provide some guide.
 I have had only a few students.
 One chose to leave the PhD to pursue a career as a middle school science teacher.
 One was a postdoc at two prominent research schools before deciding that working in investment analysis was a better fit.
 One is a research scientist overseas.
-One was a postdoc at the USGS and is now a temporary assistant professor.
+One was a postdoc at the USGS, a temporary assistant professor and is now working in industry.
 Generally our graduates have found success in the directions they are interested in.

 Please send mail to